Seb Clover

-Sebastian Clover, more commonly known as Seb Clover (born 15 January 1987), is a former English record-breaking sailor and paramedic.
+Sebastian Clover (born 15 January 1987) is an English record-breaking sailor and paramedic.

 Clover is a former young adventurer from Cowes on the Isle of Wight in England, who, at the age of 15 years and 362 days, was the youngest person in the world to successfully sail across the Atlantic Ocean single-handedly (in late 2002 – early 2003).
 Another young Briton, Michael Perham, surpassed his record in 2007.

 Clover also allegedly crossed the English Channel single-handedly at the age of 11, which led his mother to dare him to cross the Atlantic Ocean next.

 Education

 Clover was educated at Ryde School with Upper Chine, a co-educational independent school in the seaside town of Ryde, on the Isle of Wight, followed by the University of Plymouth (subsequently renamed Plymouth University for marketing purposes), in 2005.

 The record

 From 19 December 2002 to 12:50 GMT on 12 January 2003, Seb raced his father across the Atlantic Ocean for 2700 nmi between Santa Cruz de Tenerife on the Canary Islands and Nelson's Dockyard on Antigua.
 Both father and son sailed identical 32 ft Contessa 32 yachts.
 Seb made the crossing in a yacht called Reflection, his father in one called Xixia.

 The voyage did not pass without problems.
 Both racers had close encounters with killer whales and rigging problems meant Seb was unable to catch up with his father.
 He had to repair a shroud fixture that broke in heavy weather.
 His priority became to keep the mast standing and finish without pushing the boat too much.

 Seb eventually lost the race and arrived in Antigua a day behind his father when he was 15 years and 362 days old.
 He lost his title in January 2007, when Michael Perham made the crossing at the age of 14.